GabriellaMosca/MassSpring_2DovuleGrowthModel/README.md

 00 Ovule Master Process (Process/Model/ Cell Ovule Growth/00 Ouvle Master Process) the simulation will start selecting the right template from the model variant chosen.

+For detailed instructions on how to set the model parameters and their meaning, we refer to the "Appendix 1" provided with "Hernandez-Mosca-Mendocilla et al."